commschamp/commschamp.github.io/_includes/home.md

 Some aspects of the **CommsChampion Ecosystem** may be complex, overwhelming and/or not explained properly in the available documentation.
-In case of difficulties it is recommended to fork the [tutorial](https://github.com/commschamp/cc_tutorial) project on github and use it as template and create special "tutorial" or "howto" folder (say howto100).
+In case of difficulties it is recommended to fork the [tutorial](https://github.com/commschamp/cc_tutorial) project on github and use it as template to create special "tutorial" or "howto" folder (say howto100).
 In that extra folder try to define minimal portion of the protocol that reproduces the experienced problem.
-After that please send me an [e-mail]({{ site.baseurl }}/contact/) explaining the problem with the link to the forked project.
+After that please send me an [e-mail]({{ site.baseurl }}/contact/) containing the link to the forked project and the relevant details.
 I'll do my best to review it and suggest a solution with the pull-request and/or explaining what needs to change in comments.